pectinid16/IDHN/README.md

 Run `sh test-flickr.sh`, and generated hash codes will be saved in `./results/IDHN_48b_test_flickr.txt`.

 ### Citation
+Please cite our paper if you use this code in your own work:
 ```
 @article{zhang2019tmm,
    author = {Zhang, Zheng and Zou, Qin and Lin, Yuewei and Chen, Long and Wang, Song},